-Net gains and losses on disposal or retirement of property and equipment are included in "Other income", in the year of disposal or retirement.
+Net gains and losses on disposal or retirement of property and equipment are included in "Other operating income / (expense), net", in the year of disposal or retirement.

 Cost includes expenditures that are directly attributable to the acquisition of the asset.
 When parts of an item of property or equipment have different useful lives, they are accounted for as separate items (major components) of property and equipment.